 As per the definition of Wiki, ‘Put a focus on designing a solution to a problem.’
 Designing to catch someone’s eyes is for the novice- keep in mind the issues of a user and how your product or service can be a solution.
-When ingrained with this strategy, this is where you contemplate, designing for business with an infusing the aspects of needs, trends, and the type of product service.
-Your design should communicate all such things in a perfect balance of colors, content, and visuals.
+When ingrained with this strategy, you contemplate designing for business by infusing the aspects of needs, trends, and the type of product service.
+Your design should communicate all such things in a perfect balance of colours, content, and visuals.
 Not too much, not too little.
 Just enough.

 Since 2016, when mobile internet search surpassed desktop searches, Google added mobile-first designs to the ranking factors list.
 There are three more reasons to adopt the mobile-first approach while designing:

-Reading these facts, one might wonder about the correlation of creating graphics that are device friendly.
+Reading these facts, one might wonder about the correlation of creating graphics that are device-friendly.
 As per the studies on graphic design, companies with an intense focus on graphic design outperform non-design-focused companies by 200%.
-It also highlights the fact that eye-appealing graphics have long-lasting and trustworthy impressions on users- and one cannot deny the impact of user experience on Google analytics and its static preference towards it.
+It also highlights that eye-appealing graphics have long-lasting and trustworthy impressions on users- and one cannot deny the impact of user experience on Google analytics and its static preference towards it.

 So the question arises, ‘how to make graphic design work for mobile users?’
-The width of the screen can leave a little less room to mark an impression, but you still have your chances to create an impact-worthy design.
+The screen’s width can leave a little less room to mark an impression, but you still have your chances to create an impact-worthy design.
 So the question is how to make graphic design work for mobile users?
 Here you have little chance to impress users because of small screens.

 These seven mobile-first graphic trends of 2020 will help you design better visuals for small screens:

-Users deal with many websites and apps; none of them read word by word to understand your business.
+Users deal with many websites and apps; none read word by word to understand your business.
 It’s all about what they see and how they see it.
-It’s the impact of design that helps them to decide whether they should stay to read more or hit the back button.
-At this stage, any piece of content may play a pivotal role like words, images, animations, or videos.
+It’s the design’s impact that helps them decide whether they should stay to read more or hit the back button.
+Any piece of content may play a pivotal role at this stage, like words, images, animations, or videos.

 So, scannability is one of the critical factors of web usability.
-It’s the way to present the content and elements that help the user to scan the design as per their wish.
+It’s how to present the content and elements that help users scan the design as per their wishes.

 Different studies on users’ eye-tracking pattern unveiled three common ways users scan the webpage:

-Z Pattern is a common eye-pattern of users, but web designers avoid implementing it because it doesn’t leave much room for a combination of content and visuals.
+Z Pattern is a typical eye pattern of users, but web designers avoid implementing it because it doesn’t leave much room for a combination of content and visuals.
 If you are sure that content quantity is too low, then only you must adopt this pattern.